FatehAK/edufluence/README.md

 # Edufluence
 Edufluence is a learning app that connects students and experts around the world.
-Its primary goal is to help students acquire knowledge by consulting with the experts and using the real time browser technology *WebRTC* to simplify the process.
+Its primary goal is to help students acquire knowledge by consulting with the experts and using the real time browser technology **WebRTC** to simplify the process.
+The app uses **Node.js** for its backend and **ExpressJS** for route management with **EJS** (Embedded JavaScript) for dynamic templating.
+The app is deployed to the **Heroku Cloud** for easy access.

-Visit the site in action at - https://edufluence.herokuapp.com
+View the app live - https://edufluence.herokuapp.com

 ### Tech Stack
-* HTML, CSS, Javascript (ES6)
 * Node.js backend
+* ExpressJS for routes
 * Socket.io for signaling
+* HTML5, CSS, Javascript(ES6)
 * Heroku for hosting

 ### Why WebRTC ?